LindySez | Recipes

 Jump to Recipe Print Recipe

-This recipe for Spicy Mint Chicken Stir-fry is made with lean chicken breast, fresh carrots, snow and snap peas, which are then tossed in a quick sauce.
-It is a delicious low-fat meal I think the whole family will love.
+This recipe for Spicy Mint Chicken Stir-fry is made with lean chicken breast, fresh carrots, snow, and snap peas, which are then tossed in a quick sauce.
+It is a delicious low-fat meal that I think the whole family will love…and you’ve got one of those meals that feels as good to eat as it does to make—fast, fresh, and easy enough for any night of the week.

 A colorful oriental themed bowl holds a serving of Spicy Mint Chicke.